 - Preheat oven to 375°F.

-- Line a standard 11”x17” jelly-roll pan (rimmed baking sheewith parchment paper; spray paper generously with nonstick baking spray.
+- Line a standard 11”x17” jelly roll pan (rimmed baking sheet with a piece of parchment paper; spray paper generously with nonstick baking spray.
 Set pan aside.

-- Using an electric mixer, beat the eggs and vanilla together on high speed for 4-5 minutes, or until mixture turns foamy and lemon yellow in color.
+- Using a stand mixer with a whisk attachment, beat the eggs and vanilla together on high speed for 4-5 minutes, or until mixture turns foamy and lemon yellow in color.